 As you’re comparing the cost of insurance, don’t stop at the monthly premium.
 To get an apples-to-apples comparison, pay attention to copays, deductibles and coinsurance.
 Can you afford to pay a bigger share of a major medical emergency if you choose a more affordable premium?

 Also, be mindful of what kind of care you can get in-network.
 If you live in an urban center with lots of health care providers, a plan that only covers care in-network may suffice.
 But in sparsely populated areas, an in-network plan may leave you without many choices for medical care.

 If you’re healthy today, it might be easy to think that will always be the case.
-And starting in 2020, there will no longer be a tax penalty if you don’t buy health insurance coverage, as there was in the past.
+In 2020, there is no longer a federal tax penalty if you don’t buy health insurance coverage, as there was in the past.
 But going without health insurance can be a risky proposition.
 Your health status can change in an instant, and given the high cost of medical care, being without coverage can quickly derail your finances.
 Even a relatively minor health care emergency like appendicitis can cost you tens of thousands of dollars if you don’t have insurance.